 Welcome to Brereton Church of England Primary School.

-I have been headteacher here for ten years and it is my pleasure to introduce you to our school.
+I have been headteacher here for eleven years and it is my pleasure to introduce you to our school.

 We are proud to provide education for children from four to eleven years old.

 Brereton has seven single age classes from Reception through to Year 6.
-Our smallest class has fifteen pupils and our largest has twenty-nine.
+Our smallest class has eighteen pupils and our largest has thirty.

 Our aim is that every child who passes through our doors will be inspired with a love of life and learning.